Ken Rose (figure skater)

 Ken Rose (born May 16, 1986) is a Canadian former competitive figure skater.
 He is the 2006 Merano Cup champion and 2003 Canadian junior national champion.
 He won a pair of bronze medals on the ISU Junior Grand Prix circuit and placed 13th at the 2004 World Junior Championships.
 Rose began skating at age seven and was coached by Linda Bridge for many years.
 He later trained at the Mariposa School of Skating under Doug Leigh.

 After retiring from competition, Rose became a skating coach at the Richmond Training Centre in Richmond Hill, Ontario.
 His wife, Danielle, is also a coach at the club.
+Ken and Danielle took over as owners and directors of the Richmond Training Centre in 2022.